Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 But I mean, what's the natural reaction to this?

-See, the natural the lib reaction is, oh, poor guy, that's right.
+See, the natural, the lib reaction is, oh, poor guy, that's right.

-You know, we're such a racist bigoted society that we determine how somebody's going to grow up and how they're going to be looked at.
+You know, we're such a racist, bigoted society that we determine how somebody's going to grow up and how they're going to be looked at.

 Especially kids.

-Well, because his mother was white, he can say, I choose to be white.
+He could say, I choose to be white.

 It would be kind of interesting if he did.